philippinespire/REUs/2022_REU/PSMC/README.md

 Make a folder called `joblog` inside `<speciescode>_denovoSSL_20k_PSMC`.
 This will hold your output logs.

-The script `Sfa_denovoSSL_100k_mpileup.sbatch` uses a pipeline from samtools to bcftools to vcfutils.pl to create a consensus sequence.
-Copy this script to the `shotgun_100k` folder.
+The script `mpileup.sbatch` uses a pipeline from samtools to bcftools to vcfutils.pl to create a consensus sequence.
+Copy this script from the scripts directory to the `<speciescode>_denovoSSL_20k_PSMC` folder.

-Examine the script - it is configured to work with our Sfa_denovoSSL_100k bamfile.
-You may have to edit a few things in the sbatch for it to run properly.

-1) Make sure all of the paths are correct, especially the DATAPATH (= the path to the folder containing the bamfile and reference assembly) and YOURPATH (path to your PSMC folder).

-2) Check the `-d` and `-D` arguments after `crun vcfutils.pl vcf2fq`.
-These should reflect the minimum and maximum depth cutoffs you calculated in the previous step.
+Examine the script.
+This has been modified from the workshop version - you do not need to edit it, but you will need to give it some arguments to tell it how to run correctly.

+The arguments are:
+1) Your personal directory name in /home/e1garcia/shotgun_PIRE/REUs/2022_REU/ (`<yourname>`)
+2) Full species name, lowercase with underscores (`<speciesname>`)
+3) Species code (`<speciescode>`)
+4) The lower coverage cutoff determined from running samtools in the previous step (`<lowercutoff>`).
+5) The upper coverage cutoff determined from running samtools in the previous step (`<uppercutoff>`).
+6) A starting value to be added to the array task ID (`<arraystart>`).
+You will run these array jobs in batches of 1000, so start with 0 for the first batch, 1000 for the next batch, etc.
+7) The number of scaffolds in each batch (`<arrayend>`).

+`--array=1-<arrayend>` runs the job in array mode, which can do up to 1000 sequential jobs.
+Since for a given species we may have >1000 scaffolds, you may have to run this script multiple times.
+Say you have 5,236 scaffolds - you would run the script 6 times, first with `<arraystart>` set to 0, then 1000, then 2000, then 3000, then 4000, then 5000.
+For the first five jobs you would set `<arrayend>` to 1000, but for the last  the last job you would set it to 236.
+You run the script multiple times to put the jobs on the queue and then just wait for them to finish.

-Execute the script using
+Execute the script from your `/home/e1garcia/shotgun_PIRE/REUs/2022_REU/<yourname>/<speciesname>_PSMC/data/mkBAM/<speciescode>_denovoSSL_20k_PSMC`  using sbatch.

 ```
-sbatch Sfa_denovoSSL_100k_mpileup.sbatch
+sbatch --array=1-<arrayend> <yourname> <speciesname> <speciescode> <lowercutoff> <uppercutoff> <arraystart> <arrayend>
 ```

-The maximum number of tasks the array can handle using this script is 1000.
-If you need to run more than that you can make multiple sbatch scripts that will run a large number of tasks in batches of ≤1000 (see `/home/e1garcia/shotgun_PIRE/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/data/mkBAM/shotgun_20k` for an example).

-Check some of the output files and IGV - do we have heterozygous sites?

 ## Step 5.
 Converting files to PSMC format.